Original artwork description:

 This piece can hang on two screws well secured into wall studs or in ordinary drywall anchors.
 I can also provide hanging clips which may make installation simpler in some circumstances.
 I do not recommend this piece for hanging out of doors, though it may be okay in a sheltered location.

-The piece will be packed with it's long leg removed for secure shipping.
+The piece will be packed with its long leg removed for secure shipping.
 Some assembly will be required with provided tools and bolts.

 Please note that international buyers will be responsible for VAT if applicable.